 There is a colony of monkeys here.
 I had been warned against keeping sunglasses on, or anything that might tempt their propensity for pick-pocketing.
 I had forgotten the water bottle I had in my thigh pocket.
 A monkey mother with a baby attached to her belly jumped on to me and ripped up the pocket and ran away with the bottle.
 She was fast, I was startled and very uncertain what would happen if I hit back.
 I decided in a split second to let her go.

 The Taung Kalat offers a spectacular view in all directions, and is in itself a lovely sight.
 Needless to say, if you have time you should come here.
 I also went up to the Popa Mountain Resort for lunch and an even better view than what you normally get from down below.

-This article is part of a series from Myanmar, describing my travels in August 2013.
+This article about what else to see in Bagan and around, is part of a series from Myanmar, describing my travels in August 2013.
 My visit is presented in ten chapters, a planning document and an article with some final impressions from a country which is included on just about everyone’s bucket list.
 Read all chapters:

 (4) The Night Train to Mandalay

 (7) Amarapura, Sagaing Hill, Inwa and U Bein